What is Augmented Reality?

 What is the difference between Augmented Reality and Virtual Reality?

-Where AR enhances the real world environment with digital information, VR or Virtual Reality brings you out of the real world into a fully virtual one.
+Where AR enhances the real-world environment with digital information, VR or Virtual Reality brings you out of the real world into a fully virtual one.
 This results in differing levels of immersion.
 For example, in AR, we can interact with an object via our computers or mobile devices yet remain very much aware of our own world.
-In VR, we experience a total immersion into the virtual world and would be ignorant to our physical surroundings.
+In VR, we experience a total immersion into the virtual world and would be ignorant of our physical surroundings.

 AR (left) enhances the real world while VR (right) immersively places you within a fully virtual world

 A movie in 1998 called ‘Who killed Roger Rabbit” was an early foray into placing an animated character into our real world.
 This was somewhat of an augmented reality situation.
 Years on, viral applications such as Pokemon Go are having us interacting through our computers or mobile devices.
 Aside from gaming, AR is now hugely successful in medical, aeronautical, architecture, and construction.
 On a smaller scale, AR also finds it’s way into greeting cards, animated wall pictures, and name cards, just to name a few.
 Their use comes in two forms, (1) a way to engagingly showcase products and services or (2) to add a layer of interactivity where you can actually interact with the ‘AR object’ e.g. having children learn biology by letting them peel away the various segments of an AR insect’s anatomy.

 How can I use AR for my organization?

 This is definitely an exciting tool for communicating that is now fast and becoming popular.
 However, many corporates are just beginning to get their feet wet.

 AR is being experimented by corporates as a way to communicate, train, and engage with the millennials.
 Others are exploring using it as a sales toolkit for showing their products, a great boon especially if the product is not easily portable.
 When used creatively, it brings a high level of cognition and emotional engagement.